Track mileage automatically

 Your employer may reimburse you at the standard IRS mileage rate, at FAVR (fixed and variable rate), or provide you with a fixed monthly mileage allowance.

-• The standard mileage rate covers all fixed and variable costs of using your vehicle for business driving and is typically paid once you have provided a log of your business mileage.
+The standard mileage rate covers all fixed and variable costs of using your vehicle for business driving.
+It’s typically paid once you have provided a log of your business mileage.

-• FAVR consists of two separate payments, one to cover fixed and another to cover variable costs.
+FAVR consists of two separate payments, one for fixed and another for variable costs.

-• A mileage allowance is typically paid upfront on a monthly basis, so you have cash on hand for your month’s business mileage expenses.
+A mileage allowance is typically paid upfront monthly, so you have cash on hand for your month’s business mileage expenses.

-Keep in mind that all types of reimbursement payments, no matter the chosen method, must be no higher per mile than the IRS mileage rate per mile.
-Any reimbursement program that does not meet the IRS conditions will be considered a benefit and taxed as such.
+Keep in mind that all types of reimbursement payments, no matter the chosen method, must be lower per mile than the IRS mileage rate per mile.
+Any reimbursement program that doesn’t meet the IRS conditions will be considered a benefit and taxed as such.

-In order to be reimbursed for your business driving, you will need to provide your employer with consistent records of your mileage.
-Those should include information for every business trip, including the date, destination, purpose and total mileage driven.
-Some employers might require more than this - we recommend you check with your employer before you start keeping a mileage log.
+They should include information for every business trip, including the date, destination, purpose, and total mileage driven.
+Some employers might require more than this, so always check with your employer before you start keeping a mileage log.

 Note that according to the Tax Cuts and Jobs Act, you won’t be able to claim mileage as a tax deduction even if your employer doesn’t reimburse you.